d2s/Documentation/docs/Encrypted.md

 ## Encrypted backups utilizing RcloneOSX and RsyncOSX

+The setup below is just an example of setup utlizing my demo setup.

 In rclone, add a [encrypted](https://rclone.org/crypt/) remote.
 The remote encrypted catalog in rclone config is set to `/Volumes/Home/thomas/demoEncryptedrclone`.
 The cloudservice in rclone config is named `demoEncrypted`.
 In RcloneOSX add source and backup location utilizing the encrypted remote.
 I have set up rclone to encrypt files, filenames and catalogs by using maximum encryption key length.
 I have set up RcloneOSX to do encrypted backups of my `demoEncryptedorg` catalog to a locale catalog `demoEncryptedrclone` by utilizing the encryption functionality  within rclone.

 ### How does it work